-The goal of the Internship Program is to provide students the opportunity to apply theoretical principles learned in the classroom to the professional environment, and to help them make the transition from being a student to being a professional.
+The goal of the Internship Program is to provide students with the opportunity to apply theoretical principles learned in the classroom to the professional environment, and to help them make the transition from being a student to being a professional.
 The program promotes connections between AUD and the UAE professional community and a larger global environment.

-Senior year students are eligible for accredited internships after completing course work and other minimum requirements as specified by their School/Department.
+Senior-year students are eligible for accredited internships after completing course work and other minimum requirements as specified by their School/Department.
 The opportunity to participate in university-approved internships is an option available to students in all majors, and students are encouraged to take advantage of this program.
-The Career Services Division in collaboration with academic departments ensures that an adequate number of quality internship opportunities are available for selection by students.
+The Career Services Division in collaboration with academic departments ensures that an adequate number of quality internship opportunities are available for selection by students at the AUD career center.
+Students are also expected to seek internship opportunities through their professional network or faculty advisors, they are not limited to the career services' resources as long as the internship complements the learning objectives of the course.

-Internships may be completed in any of the academic semesters including Summer I and Summer II.
+Internships may be completed in any of the academic semesters or during the Summer.
 Before students can register and start their internship, the Dean, Associate Dean or Chair must approve the host company and the internship program.
 The total amount of internship credit must not exceed three credit hours towards completion of the student's degree program.
 An exception to this limit, approved by the Dean, Associate Dean or Chair, may be granted in the case of students with double majors.
 In all cases, it is imperative that students identify and register for the internship before the start of the academic semester/term during which the internship is set to take place.
 Credits cannot be claimed for internships that were completed without students being registered in advance.

 All internships must be completed within the United Arab Emirates.
-Exceptions are assessed and approved on a case-by-case basis by Deans, Associate Deans or Chairs and are subject to a final approval by the Provost and Chief Academic Officer.
+Exceptions are assessed and approved on a case-by-case basis by Deans, Associate Deans or Chairs and are subject to final approval by the Provost and Chief Academic Officer.
 Students may not work in a family business or with a parent/relative at the host company.

-Upon completion of the internship program, students must submit a work report to the faculty internship advisor as per the Department's requirements.
-Additionally, the host company supervisor must submit to the faculty internship advisor a written evaluation of the student's internship performance.
-A final Pass (P) or Fail (F) grade is assigned by the allocated faculty internship advisor.
+During the internship program, students must submit all required reports via the online Internship Portal to the faculty internship supervisor as per the Department's requirements.
+Additionally, at the end of the internship, the company supervisor receives a reminder email to evaluate the student by completing the online Evaluation Report.
+A final Pass (P) or Fail (F) grade is assigned by the allocated faculty internship supervisor.